Disability Studies in Education, Bilingual Special Education, Special Education, Bilingual Education, Sociolinguistics, Immigrant Issues

 My line of inquiry explores the educational experiences of the children and families who live at the intersection of disability and multilingualism.
-My current research examines the exclusion of bilingual Latino children with disabilities from the inclusion movement within public education.
+My current research focus examines the exclusion of bilingual Latino children with disabilities from the inclusion and bilingual education movements within public education.

 From Mother to Teacher: The experiences of Spanish-speaking mothers of English Language Learners with disabilities during Covid-19 related remote schooling; Principal Investigator Using a qualitative design centering Spanish-speaking immigrant mothers of Emergent Bilinguals with Disabilities in NYC, this study aims to uncover how the shift to RS has exacerbated the racialized experiences and educational inequities that arise in placing Emergent Bilinguals with Disabilities in traditional monolingual-English settings, limited access to technology and school-home disconnects.
 The results can inform policymakers and school districts around the country on changes needed to effectively support these children and families.
 Data collection for this project concluded in November 2020.

 Gentrification of Bilingual Education in NYC; Researcher with Kate Menken at Queens College - CUNY & the Graduate Center- CUNY and Ivana Espinet, Kingsborough Community College - CUNY Using Quantitative data, this study looks at the shifts in bilingual education programing in NYC schools.
 The aim of this study is to explore if program development is growing in the languages of the community or in prestigious languages.
 This study is also interested in exploring who has access to bilingual education programs versus transitional bilingual and English as a new language programs.
 This project is ongoing.